Rachael Ray Bio

 In its freshman year, Rachael Ray won a 2007 Daytime Emmy Award and was nominated for six others including Outstanding Talk Show and Outstanding Talk Show Host.
 Adding to the list of achievements, Television Week named her Syndication Personality of the Year in 2007 and Businessweek honored her as one of the Best Leaders of 2006.

-The positive praise from the press and the remarkable season one ratings confirmed Rachael Ray as a syndication success and in January 2007, the show was renewed through 2010.
+The positive praise from the press and the remarkable season one ratings confirmed Rachael Ray as a syndication success.

 "My life has been a total accident — a very happy, wonderful accident that I didn't and couldn't have planned," says Rachael.
 Despite her growing celebrity she is determined to stay grounded and hold on to her down-to-earth values.
 She still spends as much time as she can at her cabin in the Adirondacks with her husband, John, her family — the "research team" — and her beloved pit bull Isaboo.